SzilviaDeahl/practice-at-home/README.md

 ### User can print all the lines of a given editor
 ### #3
 ```
-When I call the `toString` function on the object
+When I call the `toString` method on the object
 Then that object's lines are returned as a string
 And each line starts with a new line (line break)
 ```